sider/sider-docs/docs/getting-started/custom-configuration.md

 5. Checks if the analyzer is installed in the `node_modules` directory.
 6. If installed, Sider uses the installed version.
 7. If not installed (for any reason), Sider uses the pre-installed default version.
+   - In this case, Sider shows warnings.

-On the other hand, when the `npm_install` option is `false`, Sider will skip these installation steps and analyze with the pre-installed default version.
+When the option is `false`, Sider will skip these installation steps and analyze with the pre-installed default version.
+You might want to set the option to `false` if you don't configure analyzer and don't want to see warnings.

 ## `ignore` option